sergiozuckermann/Equipo5/videogames/GDD_Template.md

 Shaggy, as he attempts to rescue his furry companion, Scooby, who was abducted by a mysterious gang.
 A homeless man who witnessed the abduction gives Shaggy information about the gang’s whereabouts in exchange for the recovery of some heavily sedating potions that the gang stole from him.

 Arm yourself with a selection of weapons to prepare yourself for the battles ahead.
 The homeless man offers Shaggy three types of weapons; these will determine the set of attacks and statistics available throughout the game.
 Shaggy must be prepared for the enemies he will encounter on his journey.
-He also begins with a selection of potions with basic uses, including Rage, Health Boost, Endurance Boost, and Special Powers.
+There will be semi-bosses protecting an elemental chest and a NPC storyteller, after deafiting the Semi-boss Shaggy will unlock a new element and the NPC Storyteller will tell Shaggy a fragment of scooby´s mistery.
+He also begins with a selection of items with basic uses, including Rage, Health Boost, Endurance Boost, and Special Powers.
 As he progresses, he may find other potions, spells and abilities to help him along the way.

 The gameplay of The Zazacrifice of Shaggy is designed to be an adventurous game with PvP battles against NPCs and level bosses.
-Solve tricky puzzles and search for hidden secrets as you battle your way through intense boss battles and difficult dungeons.
-Unlock new abilities, customize your character with a variety of weapons and armor as you make your way to the top of the tower and uncover the truth behind the Zazacrifice.
+Search for hidden secrets as you battle your way through intense boss battles and difficult dungeons.
+Unlock new abilities, customize your character with a variety of weapons,armor  and elements as you make your way to the top of the tower and uncover the truth behind the Zazacrifice.
 An unforgettable journey awaits in The Zazacrifice of Shaggy

 ### **Mindset**

 The ideal mindset we strive for in this game is the following: We want the user to feel a sense of wonder at the start of the game as he is being told the story of the game.
 When the user has chosen his battle abilities and has a bit more of context as well as power, we want the player to feel powerful and excited for this new adventure.
-To provoke the player even more we plan on adding NPC’s whose purpose is to slow the player down and have his statistics decrease, so the salvation of his furry companion doesn't come that easy.
+To provoke the player even more we plan on adding NPC’s whose purpose is to slow the player down (MOB´s), so the salvation of his furry companion doesn't come that easy.
 This will provoke the player to prepare and strategically play his way into the castle.

 ## _Technical_